OhioDance

 Music Composition: Matthew Peyton Dixon

-“A State of Dance” is a six-part series coming out the fourth Friday of each month through November 2025.
+“A State of Dance” is a six-part series coming out the fourth Friday of each month from June 2025 through November 2026.
 This podcast is driven by the OhioDance mission to secure the foothold of dance in Ohio through increasing visibility, firming viability, and elevating the position of dance in Ohio.

 If you like what you are listening to and are not a member of OhioDance, you can go to https://ohiodance.org/ and click the membership button to join and receive the many benefits that come with your membership.
 You can also donate through our purple donate button.

-OhioDance would like to thank our funders: Ohio Arts Council, Kettering Family Philanthropies, America 250 Ohio, The Greater Columbus Arts Council, Columbus Foundation and Akron Community Fund.
+OhioDance would like to thank our funders: Ohio Arts Council, Kettering Family Philanthropies, America 250 Ohio, The Greater Columbus Arts Council, Ohio State University Department of Dance Preservation Fund, Columbus Foundation and Akron Community Fund.

 If you missed it: Watch Season One